liammccon/CSDS293-Geographic-Interface-System/GISModule/src/README.md

-To run the code, save the package and compile in an IDE
+To run the code, save the gis package and compile in an IDE

 Open and run the BiDimensionalMapTest.java (as well as CoordinateTest and InterestPointTest) to see the code working